 11. Visit the Glowworm Caves at Waitomo

 If you thought New Zealand was special above ground, wait until you see under it!
 Head to the tiny town of Waitomo to see what I mean.
-Home to the inimitable caves that share the town’s name, you can take a tour deep underground to witness a true marvel of the natural world:
+Home to the inimitable caves that share the town’s name, you can take a tour deep underground to witness a true marvel of the natural world.
+In a country of daredevil like activitiy this one of the top things to do in New Zealand with younger kids.

 It is a vast cave network (complete with its own subterranean river system), lit with a luminescent green light, not from man-made torches but glow worms.
 It’s a spectacular, unforgettable sight.
 Don’t miss it!